 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal’s Editor-in-Chief and cooperate with them to either retract the paper or to publish an appropriate erratum.

-In cases of alleged or proven scientific misconduct, fraudulent publication or plagiarism the Publisher (Alexander Technological Educational Institute of Thessaloniki), in close collaboration with the JTHSM Editor-in-Chief, will take all appropriate measures to clarify the situation and to amend the article in question.
+In cases of alleged or proven scientific misconduct, fraudulent publication or plagiarism the Publisher (School of Business & Economics, International Hellenic University), in close collaboration with the JTHSM Editor-in-Chief, will take all appropriate measures to clarify the situation and to amend the article in question.
 This includes the prompt publication of an erratum or, in the most severe cases, the complete retraction of the affected work.